arrozewastaken/NoMoreAuto/README.md

 ## 2️⃣ Getting started.

-- Install the exe: [placeholder, i'll get to it]

-- Go to -> AutoBuilder Scan
+- Go to the releases page: [Click here.](https://github.com/arrozewastaken/NoMoreAuto/releases)
-- Press Esc in roblox to access the leaderboard
+- Scroll down to the latest release.
-- Press -> snip an area
-- Select the area with Roblox usernames
+- Download the .exe and run the app!

 <br>